-But upon paying the fee, you won’t have to fight with your elbows to get a seat at a table overlooking the ocean.
+Here, you won’t have to fight with your elbows to get a seat at a table overlooking the ocean.
 You can even find a plastic chair to isolate yourself at the end of the deck.
 You'll find half the crowd below the deck in the shade, spreading their towels on the flat cement or sitting on the benches beneath the boardwalk.
 In short, the competition is pretty scarce for towel real estate.
-So if you can put a price on an unfussy seaside dip, $4.50 is about right.

 Wylie's was established in 1907 and was among the first mixed-gender bathing pools in Sydney.
 It remains a living, breathing relic of a destination that was once the definition of an exciting summer day.